hoangvvo/benzene/README.md

 There is also a [Getting Started](https://benzene.vercel.app/getting-started) to get started quickly.

+There are also various [examples](examples) for integrations with different tools and frameworks.

 ## Features

 The `@benzene/http` and `@benzene/ws` packages allow us to build a full-featured GraphQL server, featuring: